opendigital/smart-energy-game/tests/game.output.main.md

 Now, we'll ask you to play 2 practice rounds so that you can get familiar with the game set up.

-Remember, the decisions of other players in this practice game are random and DO NOT REPRESENT the actual decisions of other players.
+Remember, the decisions of other players during this practice game are random and DO NOT REPRESENT the actual decisions of other players.

 Practice results DO NOT count toward your final payment.